-The Offering Issuer Sunoco Logistics Partners Operations L.P.
-Securities \$250,000,000 of 5.500% Senior Notes due 2020. \$250,000,000 of 6.850% Senior Notes due 2040.
-Maturity Date February 15, 2020 for the 2020 notes.
-February 15, 2040 for the 2040 notes.
-Interest Payment Dates We will pay interest on the notes in arrears each February 15 and August 15, beginning August 15, 2010.
-Mandatory Redemption We will not be required to make mandatory redemption or sinking fund payments on the notes or to repurchase the notes at the option of the holders.
-Optional Redemption We may redeem the notes, in whole or in part, at any time at a price equal to 100% of the principal amount plus accrued and unpaid interest to the date of redemption, plus a make-whole premium as described under "Description of the Notes-Optional Redemption."
-Guarantees The notes will be guaranteed by our parent, Sunoco Logistics Partners L.P., on a senior unsecured basis so long as it guarantees any of our other long-term debt.
+\$300,000,000 of 4.650% Senior Notes due 2022. \$300,000,000 of 6.100% Senior Notes due 2042.

+February 15, 2022 for the 2022 notes.
+February 15, 2042 for the 2042 notes.

+We will pay interest on the notes in arrears each February 15 and August 15, beginning February 15, 2012.

+We will not be required to make mandatory redemption or sinking fund payments on the notes or to repurchase the notes at the option of the holders.

+We may redeem the notes of either series, in whole or in part, at any time at a price equal to 100% of the principal amount plus accrued and unpaid interest to the date of redemption, plus a make-whole premium as described under "Description of the Notes-Optional Redemption."

+The notes will be guaranteed by our parent, Sunoco Logistics Partners L.P., on a senior unsecured basis so long as it guarantees any of our other long-term debt.
 Any of our subsidiaries that in the future become guarantors or co-issuers of our long-term debt must guarantee the notes on the same basis.
 If we cannot make payments on the notes when they are due, the guarantors must make them instead.

-Ranking The notes will be our general unsecured obligations.
-The notes will rank equally in right of payment with all our existing and future senior debt, including debt under our revolving credit facilities, our outstanding 7.25% Senior Notes due 2012, 8.75% Senior Notes due 2014 and 6.125% Senior Notes due 2016, and senior in right of payment to any subordinated debt that we may incur.
-The parent guarantee of the notes will rank equally in right of payment with the guarantor's existing and future senior debt, including Sunoco Logistics Partners' guarantees of debt under our revolving credit facilities, our outstanding 7.25% Senior Notes due 2012, 8.75% Senior Notes due 2014 and 6.125% Senior Notes due 2016, and senior in right of payment to any subordinated debt the guarantor may incur.
+The notes will be our general unsecured obligations.
+The notes will rank equally in right of payment with all our existing and future senior debt, including debt under our revolving credit facilities, our outstanding 7.25% Senior Notes due 2012, 8.75% Senior Notes due 2014, 6.125% Senior Notes due 2016, 5.50% Senior Notes due 2020 and 6.85% Senior Notes due 2040 and senior in right of payment to any subordinated debt that we may incur.
+The parent guarantee of the notes will rank equally in right of payment with the guarantor's existing and future senior debt, including Sunoco Logistics Partners' guarantees of debt under our revolving credit facilities, our outstanding 7.25% Senior Notes due 2012, 8.75% Senior Notes due 2014, 6.125% Senior Notes due 2016, 5.50% Senior Notes due 2020 and 6.85% Senior Notes due 2040 and senior in right of payment to any subordinated debt the guarantor may incur.
 Neither we nor the guarantor currently has any secured debt outstanding.

-Certain Covenants The indenture governing the notes limits our ability and the ability of our subsidiaries, among other things, to: create liens without equally and ratably securing the notes; and
+The indenture governing the notes limits our ability and the ability of our subsidiaries, among other things, to:

-• engage in certain sale and leaseback transactions.
+- create liens without equally and ratably securing the notes; and - engage in certain sale and leaseback transactions.